 On the contrary, shipping container-based vertical farms are ideal for serving small consumer bases since crops are grown inside containers that require large spaces to set up, making it ineffective and costly to serve a larger consumer base.
 However, the market for shipping container-based vertical farms is likely to register a higher CAGR as it is a ready-to-use (plug and play model) solution that helps cater to the rising demand for fresh and high-quality produce.

 Shipping container-based vertical farms are flexible, easy to operate, and portable.
 Consequently, experts expect the increasing demand for fresh produce to create notable growth.
 Such as opportunities for this segment in the next few years.

 In Asia Pacific, the companies involved in vertical farming are investing and expanding their operations in other countries.
-For instance, Sustenir (Singapore), an agritech company, launched a 30,000 sq. ft. hydroponics vertical farming facility in Tuen Mun, Hong Kong.
+For instance, Sustenir (Singapore).
+It’s an agritech company.
+All launched a 30,000 sq. ft. hydroponics vertical farming facility in Tuen Mun, Hong Kong.

 Hong Kong is a country with a large population and not much land for farming.
 The produce from conventional farming is not enough to serve the local demand.
 Therefore, the country relies highly on importing produce.
 Similar is the case with Singapore.

 This region is working to decrease the dependency on food imports and reduce food wastage.
 All in the transportation process.
 To do so they’re growing a significant amount of food locally, in small spaces.
 This solution is vertical farming and results in the expansion of farms by companies in this region.